open-neuromorphic/open-neuromorphic.github.io/content/getting-involved/town-hall/_index.md

 ## What is the Town Hall?

 The Open Neuromorphic Town Hall is a weekly meeting for the entire community.
-It serves as a replacement for the general recurring Hacking Hours, providing a dedicated space for us to connect, align, and discuss the direction of ONM.
+It serves to provide a dedicated space for us to connect, align, and discuss the direction of ONM.

 These sessions are an opportunity to:
 -   Get updates on ongoing initiatives from the Executive Committee and community leads.